madmax983/dbx/README.md

 ## Install DBX-CLI

-2. go to your workspace and clone the repository:
+1. go to your workspace and clone the repository:

     ```shell
     git clone https://github.com/davidbrowaeys/dbx.git
     ```

-5. Go to dbx repo and install npm modules (as a admin):
+2. Go to dbx repo and install npm modules:

     ```shell
     npm install
     ```

-6. Link dbx-cli plugin to SFDX (non admin), go to dbx-cli folder and execute
+3. Link dbx-cli plugin to SFDX, go to dbx-cli folder and execute

     ```shell
     sfdx plugins:link .
     ```
+4. In your sfdx project, you must create <a href="https://github.com/davidbrowaeys/dbx/blob/master/dbx-cli.json">dbx-cli.json</a> and put in under config folder along with your project-scratch-def.json.

 ## Usage